adamjgnoel/AcCoRD/README.txt

 * microscopic molecules in a spherical region may go a very small distance beyond the region boundary but are still believe to be inside the sphere.
 This is due to numerical underflow, and might mean that the potential chemical reactions for the molecule are inconsistent with its location.
 * A mesoscopic subvolume adjacent to a microscopic region needs that region to cover the entirety of every face that is adjacent to that region (i.e., part of the adjacent face should not also be adjacent to some other region).
 Otherwise the hybrid interface will not have proper transitions.
 * Actors that act at the same time will do so in a random order (this is by design).
 So, if an active actor is adding molecules at the exact time that a passive actor is supposed to observe them, it is unknown a priori which will act first.
 It will depend on whichever is currently ranked higher in the timer heap.
 This could be modified in the future to rank the actors in the order they are defined in the event that their timer values are the same.
-* Molecules leaving a mesoscopic region and entering a microscopic region might be placed outside the valid environment boundary.
 * Unbinding radii are only applied to second order microscopic reactions that have multiple products.

 # Future Features

 Development of AcCoRD is active and on-going.
 See https://github.com/adamjgnoel/AcCoRD/issues for the latest details.
 Here is a list of some planned end-user features (in no particular order):
-* Add flow.
-This can first be added as steady and uniform, and then varying locally.
+* Expand flow model.
+Currently, flow must be steady and uniform.
 * Allow dependent actors, whose behavior depends on the observations of passive actors.
 This would allow implementation of more complex communication networks (e.g., relays)
 * Add actors that track changes to molecule composition in their volumes
 * Improve implementation of 2nd order chemical reactions in microscopic regions